publishpress/PublishPress-Planner/readme.txt

 *Added:*

-* Added new shortcodes for displaying author's data in the notification content: author_display_name, author_id, author_email, author_login;
+* Added new shortcodes for displaying author's data in the notification content: author_display_name, author_email, author_login;

 = [1.12.1] - 2018-05-09 =